zhijieshi/cse3666/misc/myhdl.md

 Here are the commands on Windows 10.
 Run the commands in cmd or powershell.
 Replace the commands and folder/directory paths with proper ones on your system.
 Pay attention to how you specify a directory in your environment.
+The commands below work in Powershell on the Engineering virtual PC.

 * Create a directory for the vitual environment, for example, `p:\venv3`.
-  Replace `p:\venv3` with the path to the directory you would like to use.

 ```
 mkdir p:\venv3
 ```

-* Run venv to create the virtual environment.
-You may have to use `python3` or `python` to start Python on your computer.
+* Use Python venv to create a virtual environment.

 ```
 py -m venv p:\venv3